AthiraSreejith25/Nuclear-Particle-Physics-Lab/README.md

 # Nuclear-Particle-Physics-Lab
-Codes, data, plots, analysis and reports of PHY411 NPP Lab course
+Contains codes, data, plots, analysis and reports of PHY411 NPP Lab course.

+The lab reports are given both here and inside the respective directories as well.
+Codes, plots and data are inside the directories.

 ## Tasks